Mini brand shoot day at Castle Farm - 26 March 2025

 In terms of hair and make up, some clients are happy doing their own hair and make up which is absolutely fine.
 I would recommend wearing your usual make up on the day.

-If you would like your hair and make up done professionally then I can recommend a local make up artist, Deborah from Hall of Fame Styling who has done make up for many of my previous clients.
-You can find out more about having your hair and make up done professionally in this recent article.
+If you would like your hair and make up done professionally then I can recommend a local make up artist, Deborah from Hall of Fame Styling who has done make up for many previous clients.
+You can find out more about working with Deborah in this article.

 Any questions?